Last Updated on April 30, 2023

 The Bible teaches many life lessons.
-The most important of which is that Jesus is the way, the truth, and the life; no one comes to the Father except through Him (John 14:6).
+The most important is that Jesus is the way, the truth, and the life; no one comes to the Father except through Him (John 14:6).

-However, aside from the vital spiritual guidance that the Bible’s vast array of books teaches, it also gives practical lessons, including handling money.
+However, aside from the vital spiritual guidance and directions for living that the Bible’s vast array of books teaches, it also gives practical lessons, including handling money.

-I learned a lot from the Bible’s fundamental money principles, and I try my best to follow them.
+I learned much from the Bible’s fundamental money principles and tried to follow them.

 There are more, but here are twelve money lessons from the Bible.

-It is essential to understand that God owns everything and the Bible is clear on that.
-He also doesn’t need our money or our tithes, but He expects our stewardship (Psalm 24:1).
+It is essential to understand that God owns everything; the Bible is clear on that.
+He also doesn’t need our money or tithes but expects our stewardship (Psalm 24:1) and faithfulness.

 Standard personal finance advice is to pay yourself first or save before anything else.
 However, the proper order should always be towards God first before our own.

 But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.2 Corinthians 9:6-7

 There are many things that we’ll learn while giving our tithes.
 It checks our hearts and priorities and teaches us that we are only caretakers of whatever we have.
 However, if you still have doubts about giving, this verse may help.